 Australians are resourceful and we’ve built huge, transformative energy projects before.
 We can do it again — we just need the willpower.
 We need the best minds and leaders to make a swift transition from a polluting economy to one based on renewable energy.

-Coral bleaching occurs as a result of a rise on ocean temperatures.
-Ocean heatwaves are more common because of global warming and this causes stress for coral.
-Even a rise of just one degree celsius for only four weeks can trigger bleaching in a coral, and higher temperatures can cook it.
+Coral bleaching occurs as a result of a rise in ocean temperatures.
+Ocean heatwaves are more common because of global warming, and this stresses coral.
+Even a rise of just one degree celsius over four weeks can trigger coral bleaching, and higher temperatures can cook it.
 If ocean temperatures stay high for eight weeks or longer, the coral cannot recover – and begins to die.

-Mining and burning coal and other fossil fuels causes global warming.
-To stop coral bleaching we must stop the carbon pollution that is heating our planet and cooking our oceans.
+To stop coral bleaching we must stop the carbon pollution that is heating our planet and oceans.
+The Intergovernmental Panel on Climate Change (IPCC) warns us - if global warming reaches 2°C - more than 99% of coral reefs are projected to decline.
+We cannot allow that to happen.
 We must quit dirty coal – and switch to clean renewables now.Learn More

 Mangroves are critical to marine ecosystems and our climate.
 They act as crucial nurseries for marine life like fish and turtles, which find shelter and food among the mangrove roots.
 They also act as critical carbon sinks, absorbing 50 times more carbon than tropical forests by area, according to Professor Norm Duke, a mangrove expert from James Cook University.

 Mangroves are at risk from climate change.
 For example, around 10,000 hectares of mangrove forests died in the Gulf of Carpentaria in 2016 (ABC, 2016).
 The dieback was unprecedented and followed an un-seasonally low Monsoon rainfall, followed by extreme warming with sustained high ocean temperatures.